Brazen heist: Popular Kiwi artist Flox targeted by thieves

-A number of valuable, brightly coloured artworks by popular Kiwi artist Hayley King were stolen from her inner-city Auckland store over the weekend.
+A number of valuable, brightly coloured artworks by popular Kiwi artist Hayley King have been stolen from her inner-city Auckland store over the weekend.

-At least half a dozen of her trademark native birds on large, round wooden canvases and a stack of smaller framed works worth around $20,000 were taken in the burglary.
+At least half a dozen of her trademark native birds on large, round wooden canvases and a stack of smaller framed works worth around $20,000 were taken in the burglary which has been captured on security footage.

 Two of the stolen pieces measure 1.5m or larger with one a whopping 2 metres long and nearly a metre high.